 Skip to main content

-Create an Apple Pay payment processing certificate
+Create Apple Pay certificates

 • Create an ApplePayCertificate resource using the REST Admin API.